borjauria/Module-1-Project-Iron-Hack/README.md

 # The best ever project

-This is a project about what we learned in module 1 of Iron Hack.
+This project analyzes a data set and returns conclusions.

 # Getting Started